North Cascades | Okanogan Range

-When I finally visited the North Twentymile fire lookout in July 2018 after 4 failed attempts, the adventure definitely fell under the character building category of fun.
-I will forever remember North Twentymile because it took more attempts to reach than any other fire lookout (5 to be successful) and I finally got there after spending 7 hours hiking nearly 14 miles in triple digit temps.
+When I finally visited the North Twentymile fire lookout in July 2018 after four failed attempts, the adventure definitely fell under the character building category of fun.
+I will forever remember North Twentymile because it took more attempts to reach than any other fire lookout (five to be successful) and I finally got there after spending 7 hours hiking nearly 14 miles in triple digit temps.

 Since my trip in 2018 I moved back to the Methow Valley and with North Twentymile in my very own backyard, I stepped in as a steward to adopt the lookout site.
 I returned in October 2020 to fix some broken shutter slats and button up the cupola for winter and hope to do continued work parties to maintain this unique and cherished lookout site.

 2021 Cub Creek fire.

 I’ve been working with the Methow Valley Ranger District to help maintain many of our local lookouts and this past summer I had planned to partner with retired District Ranger Mike Liu to get an airdrop of materials to N20 for roof repairs to the L-4 cab and painting of the D-6 cupola.
 Mike spent a lot of time this spring doing work to clear the trail and I myself even went up to do some trail brushing.
 Unfortunately, two days before our planned work party, the Cub Creek 2 fire started and closed access up the Chewuch.